Showing posts with label motivation. Show all posts

 "It was actually pretty lucky," Falzone told Mashable about the injury.
 "I had always wanted to start a company, but finding time to focus while working for someone else was difficult."

-The company she would end up co-founding thanks to her injury, Revel Systems, is now one of the most successful new players in the point-of-sale market, competing with the likes of Square and ShopKeep for a global market value around $42 Billion.
+her injury, Revel Systems, is now one of the most successful new players in the

-That's the kind of thing Falzone could only dream about back in 2010.
+could become the first woman to take a company from start to $1 billion IPO.That's the kind of thing Falzone could only dream about back in 2010.
 Falzone had graduated from Stanford three years before, where she had been a competitive swimmer.
 While moving from an apartment in Menlo Park to Palo Alto, she felt a pain when she tried to pick up her sofa.
 Falzone had herniated a disk.

 The injury left her bedridden for the better part of a year.
 Falzone seized the opportunity to come up with a business venture.
 She toyed with a variety of ideas, but nine or so months into her recovery, between physical therapy sessions, she began to consider the concept that eventually would become Revel Systems.